-Is Kylie Jenner Sister Kim Kardashian’s Surrogate?
-Fans Suggest Plot Twist After Surprising Pregnancy News
+Is Kylie Jenner Kim K’s Surrogate?
+Fans Suggest Plot Twist After Pregnancy News

-Kylie Jenner is reportedly pregnant with Travis Scott’s baby after mere months of dating…or is she?
-Some fans think that she’s actually Kim Kardashian’s mysterious surrogate that we’ve been hearing about!
+Kylie Jenner is reportedly pregnant with Travis Scott’s baby… or is she?
+Some fans think she’s actually Kim Kardashian’s mysterious surrogate that we’ve been hearing about!
 PLOT TWIST!

 Kylie Jenner, 20, is pregnant with boyfriend Travis Scott‘s baby, as sources have claimed to TMZ in a shocking Sept.
 22 report.
 Now, fans on Twitter are pointing out that the timeline is consistent with Kim Kardashian, 36, and Kanye West‘s attempt at Baby #3!
 Sources claim to multiple outlets that Kylie is about 4 months along, which coincides with the progress of her sister’s surrogate.
 If the reports about Kylie are true, then she would be giving birth in January — the very same month Kimye’s surrogate is meant to give birth to their twins?
 Coincidence?
 Is Kylie helping her sister and giving her the greatest gift ever — the miracle of life?